tomas789/iOSmsg_client/README.md

 rosrun iosmsg_client client.py --help
 ```

+## FAQ

+**IMU message doesn't contain both accelerometer and gyroscope measuremets.**

+As measurements doesn't arrive at the same time from sensor, we publish data separately.
+It gives you the most accurate data that are available.
+If you want data to arrive at the same time, you have to implement some kind of interpolation.

 ## Use cases

 I'm using this app to debug my implementation of MSCKF, called [Tonav](https://github.com/tomas789/tonav).
 But there is a lot of other use cases.
 For example you can use it for